kosli-dev/loan-calculator/README.md

 2. Check deployments are blocked without approval.
    * Run the `Deploy to Production` workflow.
 It should fail because the artifact is not approved for deployment.
-   * Run the `Create approval in Merkely` workflow.
-It will create an approval in Merkely.
+   * Run the `Request approval in Merkely` workflow.
+It will request an approval in Merkely.
    * You can see this in the `Approvals` tab in your pipeline.
 Go ahead and approve it in Merkely's UI.
    * Re-run the `Deploy to Production` workflow.
 This time it should succeed.